committedtester/postman_newman_test_framework/README.md

 }]

 # To Execute
-* Run 'npm test' from the terminal
+* Run 'npm run cloudtest' from the terminal for the collection in the cloud
+* Run 'npm run localtest' for the local collection json

 # To Modify
 * Install PostMan